oracle/odpi/doc/src/public_structs/dpiCommonCreateParams.rst

     Specifies the encoding to use for CHAR data, as a null-terminated ASCII string.
 Either an IANA or Oracle specific character set name is expected.
-    NULL is also acceptable which implies the use of the NLS_LANG environment variable.
+    NULL is also acceptable which implies the use of the NLS_LANG environment variable (or ASCII, if the NLS_LANG environment variable is not set).
     The default value is NULL.

 .. member:: const char \* dpiCommonCreateParams.nencoding

     Specifies the encoding to use for NCHAR data, as a null-terminated ASCII string.
 Either an IANA or Oracle specific character set name is expected.
-    NULL is also acceptable which implies the use of the NLS_NCHAR environment variable.
+    NULL is also acceptable which implies the use of the NLS_NCHAR environment variable (or the same value as the :member:`dpiCommonCreateParams.encoding` member if the NLS_NCHAR environment variable is not set).
 The default value is NULL.

 .. member:: const char \* dpiCommonCreateParams.edition